Last updated on June 5th, 2026 at 11:53 pm

-Hong Kong itself is a fun city with lots to do but there are also many nearby cities you can visit while you’re here.
+Hong Kong is a fun city with lots to do, but there are also many nearby cities you can visit here.

-In this blog post, I’m going to narrow down the best places for a weekend getaway from Hong Kong.
-This guide will help you decide what cities you want to visit while you’re in Asia.
+In this blog post, I will narrow down the best weekend trips from Hong Kong.
+This guide will help you decide which cities in Asia you want to visit.

 Let’s get started!